 This great Janome HD3000 Heavy Duty (Amazon link) machine is a quality build with a metal interior frame that is designed for heavy-duty sewing.
-A real workhorse, this Janome is perfect for those of you looking to sew every day or sew heavier fabrics such as leather, vinyl and denim.
+A real workhorse, this Janome is perfect for those of you looking to sew every day or sew heavier fabrics such as leather, vinyl, and denim.
+Like most heavy-duty sewing machines it has fewer features and accessories but this should not put you off as it has plenty for most sewing projects.
 (Read my leather sewing machine guide)

 Why Treasurie loves it - So many functions to play with!
 This machine will appeal to quilters looking to work on larger projects and get a little more out of their machine than basic stitching.
 It is also great for beginners with a higher budget due to its variable speed control lever.

-Why Treasurie loves it - With all these added extras this machine is a quilter and embroiderers dream machine.
+Why Treasurie loves it - With all these added extras, this machine is an embroiderer's dream machine.